 Not long after Nevada created the nation’s first nearly universal education savings account (ESA) program for students last year, two lawsuits were filed to block the program that relied on discriminatory, historically anti-Catholic, provisions in the state constitution.
-Now the program is on hold following a temporary injunction issued this month by a Nevada district court in one of the cases.
+Now the program is on hold following an injunction issued this month by a Nevada district court in one of the cases.

 Carson City, Nev., District Judge James Wilson ruled on January 11 that the program “would cause irreparable harm to students in Nevada” by taking public funds out of the current public school system structure to create a “non-uniform system of schools.”